watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 3. From the API deployment view, select **Scale** and from the dialog presented, and enter 4 for the desired number of pods.
 Select **OK**.

 4. From the navigation menu, select Workloads>Replica Sets.
-Select the api replica set and, from the Replica Set view, you will see that two pods cannot deploy.
+Select the api replica set, and from the Replica Set view, you will see that two pods cannot deploy.

    ![Replica Sets is selected under Workloads in the navigation menu on the left.
 On the right are the Details and Pods boxes.
 In the Pods box, two pods have exclamation point (!) alerts and messages indicating that they cannot deploy.](media/image125.png)